techfromsage/tripod-php/README.md

 We built tripod when we needed to migrate away from our own in-house proprietary triple store (incidently built around early versions of [Apache JENA](https://jena.apache.org/)).

 We've been using it for 2 years in production.
+Our data volume is > 500M triples over 70 databases on modest 3-node clusters (2 data nodes) with Dell R710 mid-range servers, 12 cores 96Gb RAM, RAID-10 array of non-SSD disks, m1.small arbitur in EC2.

 Why would I use this?
 ----